voxdraco/Valheim-project/README.md

 ```

 ------------

-So!
-We have reached the end of the kubernetes yaml files.
-Next we will go over a few things you should set up so you can back up your game and assure the game is up to date.
+So we have reached the and of the main guide.

+To do:-

+Add instructions on how to set up automatic backups